gazebosim/gz-sim/tutorials/python_interfaces.md

 [examples/scripts/python_api](https://github.com/gazebosim/gz-sim/blob/ign-gazebo7/examples/scripts/python_api)
 folder there is a Python script that shows how to make use of this API.

-If you compiled Ignition Gazebo from source you should modify your `PYTHONPATH`:
+If you compiled Gazebo from source you should modify your `PYTHONPATH`:

 ```bash
 export PYTHONPATH=$PYTHONPATH:<path to ws>/install/lib/python